ForgeApps/anaconda/README.markdown

     The magic method is asset_url which will return a signed S3 URL if the file is stored with an ACL of `private` and will return a non-signed URL if the file is stored with public access.

 ## Changelog
+* 0.9.2
+  * Always use UTC for policy expiration date, even if Time.zone is set to something else.

 * 0.9.1